LoicLw/FieldTracer/README.md

 ![](documentation/home_page.png)

-The signal is then acquired and an user can start to trace or to note Point of Interest.
+The signal is then acquired and an user can start to trace or to note Point of Interests.

 As shown in the menu, the application is divided in 4 activities: